Table of Contents

 Great!

-You've just learned the basics of getting started with LDAP.
 I highly recommend a couple of resources if you want to dig deeper into LDAP:

 - LDAP System Administration: Putting Directories to Work by Gerald Carter